-In March 2021, a foreign exchange gain arose from the dollar-denominated assets of the parent company, earmarked for the investment in Song Lam.
-For the 1Q 2022, the forex gain is attributable to PEHI's USD holdings restated at the forex rate of P 51.74: \$1 compared to P 50.99: \$1 as of December 31, 2021.
+In 2021, the foreign exchange gain arose from the dollar-denominated assets of the parent company, earmarked for the investment in Songlam.
+For 2022, the forex gain is attributable to PEHI's USD holdings restated at the forex rate of P55.755: \$1 compared to P50.99: \$1 as of December 31, 2021.

-Gain (loss) on change in fair value of financial assets at FVPL
+Unrealized gain on change in fair value of financial assets at fair value through profit or loss

-Increase in this account is attributable to the investment in Song Lam preferred shares.
+Increase in this account is attributable to the increase in fair value of the investment in Song Lam preferred shares.